Whole Home IAQ System Installation in Culver City: room outcome before equipment box

 ASHRAE 62.2-2022 mechanical ventilation rate formula: Qfan = 0.03 × Afloor + 7.5 × (Nbr + 1) CFM.
 An 1,800 sq ft, 3-bedroom Los Angeles home calculates to 0.03×1800 + 7.5×4 = 54 + 30 = 84 CFM continuous outdoor air.

-For Culver City homes specifically, that calculation lands on local ground.
 Average summer high near 80°F with winter low around 50°F at an elevation of 95 ft and roughly 5 miles inland.
 CEC Climate Zone 8.
 The cooling design temperature for Manual J calculations runs about 86°F, with typical Manual J load landing in the 380-550 sq ft per ton band.
-Marcus Reyes, P.E., the lead mechanical engineer at Breathe LA 365, runs the load calc and signs the scope before equipment is ordered.
-The question is never "which brand" first; it is "what does the air path actually deliver" first.
+A 60–90 minute audit with combustion analyzer, manometer, and anemometer captures the data needed to prevent both failures.
+The written report follows within 48 hours and is signed by the engineer, not the salesperson.